The Missing Cross to Purity

 and they were never offended at it.

-that were offended at any for saying thou to a single person,
+who were offended at any for saying thou to a single person,

 and standing with their hats on,